 The College will continue smaller energy projects, including LED lighting upgrades and installation of higher efficiency equipment.
-Partnering with local utilities for rebate opportunities continues to be a strategy that we have recently used for the Main building gym lighting upgrades in 2020 and the Main building B-Wing lighting upgrade in 2022.
+Partnering with local utilities for rebate opportunities continues to be a strategy and was used for the Main building gym lighting upgrades in 2020 and the Main building B-Wing lighting upgrade in 2022.